It’s time to start ticking these experiences off your #CBRbucketlist!

 Indulging in the famous afternoon tea buffet in the heritage-listed Tea Lounge at the Hyatt Hotel Canberra is an established tradition for visitors and locals alike.
 Tea and scones anyone?

 Make your way along the vibrant Kingston Foreshore, stopping into restaurants and cafes to sample some of the incredible food and drinks on offer in this lively precinct.

-Visit more than 30 boutique cellar doors in Canberra’s premium wine growing region and be sure to taste a local Shiraz Viognier or Riesling.
+With 140 vineyards and more than 40 wineries in Canberra’s premium wine growing region and be sure to taste a local Shiraz Viognier or Riesling.

 Only 25 minutes' drive from Canberra’s centre and up a rural road is the popular smokehouse and cafe Poachers Pantry.
 Enjoy a tasting plate or their signature dish of smoked lamb cutlets, accompanied by their Wily Trout wines.

 Why not make a day (or two) of it with a wine tasting tour?